TheGreenPig/Apate/Assets/Tutorials/README.md

 ![endToEndEncryption.gif](https://raw.githubusercontent.com/TheGreenPig/Apate/main/Assets/Tutorials/endToEndEncryption.gif)

 To turn on End to End ecryption, click the Lock icon in the top left corner.
 This only works in DMs.
-Then you will have to wait until the other user accepts your reuest.
+Then you will have to wait until the other user accepts your request.
 As soon as they do, all the hidden messages you send will be encrypted with a strong Password only you two have.

 **Why is this useful?**